edgedb/edgedb-python/docs/api/asyncio_client.rst

             )

 In the above example, the execution of the HTTP request would be retried too.
-The core of the issue is that whenever transaction is interrupted user might have the email changed (as the result of concurrent transaction), so we have to redo all the work done.
+The core of the issue is that whenever a transaction is interrupted the user's email might have been changed (as the result of a concurrent transaction), so we have to redo all the work done.

 Generally it's recommended to not execute any long running